 Brazil launched the Programme for Partnerships and Investment (PPI) in 2016 to bridge the country’s huge gaps in infrastructure, improve access to utilities, and create new jobs.
 It also included plans to privatise sanitation and power assets.

-Port – Brazil’s ports are in need of investment to increase its capacity to meet growing demand.
+Port – Brazil’s ports are in need of investment to increase its capacity to meet growing demand, reflected in an earlier announcement to national congress in 2019, with the intention of expanding seaport infrastructure capacity by 11.25 million tons/year.
 You can explore taking part in expansion projects for existing p/orts or investing in new ports in the country.

-Bus and rapid transit systems – Cities such as São Paulo, Rio de Janeiro and Salvador are looking at expanding their bus and rapid transit systems.
+Bus and rapid transit systems – Cities such as São Paulo, Rio de Janeiro and Salvador are looking at expanding their bus and rapid transit systems with plans to construct and maintain road infrastructure comprising around 5,000 km worth of highways.
 If your company has expertise and experience in developing large-scale electronics, urban transit and security systems, you can explore opportunities in this sector.

 Water – You can consider investing in projects such as build-own-operate and build-operate-transfer, or by providing consulting services, equipment or water technology solutions.